-Point Reyes National Seashore, part of the conservation effort by the U.S. National Parks Service, is about an hour and a half drive north from San Francisco and is a nature lover/hiker/photographer/wilderness lover’s paradise all rolled in one.
+Kehoe Beach Point Reyes, one of the very few dog friendly beaches, is part of Point Reyes National Seashore, under the jurisdiction of U.S. National Parks Service, that is about an hour and a half drive north from San Francisco and is a nature lover/hiker/photographer/wilderness lover’s paradise all rolled in one.
 Home to more than 1500 species of flora and fauna, cattle ranches, pristine sand beaches, idyllic countryside contrasting with roaring ocean waves crashing against the rocks and sanctuary to mating marine mammals, this seashore extending all the way from Drake’s beach in the south to Tomales Bay in the north is a must visit if you are in the Bay Area.
 Being a protected coast-land, there are several rules and restrictions one needs to abide by for individual safety and that of the environment and dogs are prohibited from entering most places, except Kehoe beach trail.
-There are several closures and detours year round to regulate traffic, so your best bet to have an enjoyable experience while respecting Mother Nature is by visiting the website here.
+There are several closures and detours year round to regulate traffic, so your best bet to have an enjoyable experience at Kehoe beach Point Reyes while respecting Mother Nature is by visiting the Point Reyes website here.

-We spent the last weekend at Pt.
-Reyes with Babu and stayed overnight at the Inverness Inns (a series of beautiful cottages on a sprawling property adjacent to the beautiful Tomales Bay) which are very dog friendly and charge a small fee ($ 20) for staying with a pet.
-Although the cottage grounds are dog-friendly (dogs have to be on leash), we headed off to Kehoe beach, one of the three beaches where on-leash dogs are allowed by land.
+We spent the last weekend at Point Reyes with Babu and stayed overnight at the Inverness Inns (a series of beautiful cottages on a sprawling property adjacent to the beautiful Tomales Bay) which are very dog friendly and charge a small fee ($ 20) for staying with a pet.
+Although the cottage grounds are dog-friendly (dogs have to be on leash), we headed off to Kehoe beach Point Reyes, one of the three beaches where on-leash dogs are allowed by land.
 There is a beautiful, narrow trail leading to the beach from the main road with cows grazing on a cattle ranch in the distance.
-Read my ultimate guide to Pt.
-Reyes for more ideas on how to explore this beautiful part of California.
+Read my ultimate guide to Point Reyes for more ideas on how to explore this beautiful part of California.

 Like this post?
 Pin it here